Philadelphia International Airport

 Tel: +1 215 937 6937.

 Car rental agencies represented at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National.
-Information phones are available in all baggage claim areas for each of the car rental agencies.
+Information is available for each of the car rental agencies from Ground Transportation Information desks located in all baggage claim areas.

 Taxis are available day and night; they are metered but charge a flat rate of $28.50 for transport to the city centre.
 Taxis are found on the Commercial Transportation Roadway in Zone 5.

 Transfer between terminals